cobrien2442/financial_transaction_tracking/README.md

 -Difference between sum of spent vs allowed spending limit

-Below is an example of what the email the user recieces after a transaction occurs:
+Below is an example of what the email the user receives after a transaction occurs:

 ![alt text](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/stor_/EndEmail.png?raw=true)